 - Line 2 large baking trays with parchment paper, and set them aside.

-- In a large mixing bowl, place the flour and add the softened butter, icing sugar, and crushed walnuts.
+- In a large mixing bowl, combine the flour with the softened butter, icing sugar, vanilla, and crushed walnuts.

 - Gently mix them with your fingertips until combined, and form a nice soft dough.